noelbundick/website/content/posts/My-On-Demand-Azure-Dev-Box/index.md

 I got this far and felt pretty good.
 But then I realized I had to login to the Azure portal or launch the Azure CLI to start my VM every time I wanted to use it, which was totally lame.
 And what if I didn't immediately remember the DNS name or the IP address of the VM I just turned on?
 More clicking.

-{% asset_img do-not-want.jpg "First world problems for sure.
-It used to take months to get a new machine" %}
+{{% img "do-not-want.jpg" "First world problems for sure.
+It used to take months to get a new machine" %}}

 I'm willing to wait for a VM to boot up, but I didn't like the extra steps.
 I wanted to just press a button, be prompted for my password, and then be dropped inside a VM of my choice.